paterit/django-microservice-template/README.md

     make clean-cicd

-However, it will not destroy your docker machine.
+It will stop your docker-machine but won't destroy it.
 You need to clean it manually by typing:

     docker-machine rm yourservice-cicd